piersfinlayson/piersfinlayson.github.io/about/about.md

 He now spends much of his time playing around with new hardware and software technologies, and vlogging about it on [YouTube](https://www.youtube.com/@piers_rocks).

 He is the author of several open source software and hardware projects including:
-- [One ROM](https://piers.rocks/u/one) - a software-based ROM emulator for vintage computers using RP2350 and STM32 micro-controllers
+- [One ROM](https://piers.rocks/u/one) - the most flexible retro ROM replacement for vintage systems, using RP2350 and STM32 micro-controllers
-- [Airfrog](https://piers.rocks/u/airfrog) - a tiny wireless co-processor for ARM MCUs, implemented on an ESP32
+- [Airfrog](https://piers.rocks/u/airfrog) - a tiny wireless co-processor, programmer and debugger for ARM MCUs, implemented on an ESP32

 You can find his Github [here](https://github.com/piersfinlayson).